Fall Registration Now Open

 Where will the Nature Connect program take place?

 The program will be anchored at Polaris School and Centre, with pick up and drop off there.
 A deep connection to the natural urban landscape surrounding the Hardini Centre will be nourished through the cultivation of the land into usable community gardens.
 In addition, the program will also use near-by public green spaces in the Overbrook neighbourhood.
 Potential sites include:

 The program is led by experienced outdoor educators Cole McLaughlin and Zofia Smeja.
 They have both been working as outdoor educators for various years and are excited to be involved in this new initiative at Polaris, bringing their expertise to our Waldorf-inspired setting.

 What will students attending the program need?

-Students signing up for the Nature Connect program should have a willingness to find reverence and beauty in all natural surroundings.
-They should be prepared to build community through a shared love of nature and to embrace all seasonal elements with resilience and humour.
-Students should be willing to work in mixed-grade groups.
+Students participating in the Nature Connect program should have a willingness to find reverence and beauty in their natural surroundings.
+They should be prepared to build a community through a shared love of nature and to embrace all seasonal elements with resilience and humor.
+Students should also be willing to work in mixed-grade groups.

 “There is no such thing as bad weather, only inappropriate clothes.”

 October 1st to December 17th (12 classes): $660